hmakelin/gisnav/docs/pages/advanced_configuration.rst

 The node main process subscribes to the telemetry received via the PX4-ROS 2 bridge and defines a callback function for each topic to handle the received messages on the main thread.

-The :class:`.MapNavNode` subscribes to the following telemetry:
+The :class:`.BaseNode` subscribes to the following telemetry:

     #. :class:`px4_msgs.VehicleGlobalPosition` messages via 'VehicleGlobalPosition_PubSubTopic'
     #. :class:`px4_msgs.VehicleLocalPosition` messages via 'VehicleLocalPosition_PubSubTopic'